MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 After you complete this exercise, you have provisioned Azure resources necessary to support highly available SAP NetWeaver deployments.

-## Exercise 2: Configure Azure virtual machines running Linux to support a highly available SAP NetWeaver deployment
+## Exercise 2: Configure Azure Virtual Machines running Linux to support a highly available SAP NetWeaver deployment

-In this exercise, you will configure Azure virtual machines running SUSE Linux Enterprise Server to accommodate a highly available SAP NetWeaver deployment.
+In this exercise, you will configure Azure Virtual Machines running SUSE Linux Enterprise Server to accommodate a highly available SAP NetWeaver deployment.

-### Task 1: Configure networking of the database tier Azure virtual machines
+### Task 1: Configure networking of the database tier Azure Virtual Machines

 Before you start this task, make sure that the template deployments you initiated in the previous exercise have completed successfully. <TODO images?>

-1. From the lab computer, in the [Azure portal](https://portal.azure.com), navigate to the blade of the **i20-db-0** Azure virtual machine.
+1. From the lab computer, in the [Azure portal](https://portal.azure.com), navigate to the blade of the **i20-db-0** Azure Virtual Machine.

 1. From the **i20-db-0** blade, navigate to its **Networking** blade.